keyvan-amiri/UQ4PPM/README.md

 # A Simple and Calibrated Approach for Uncertainty-Aware Remaining Time Prediction
-This is the supplementary githob repository of the paper: "A Simple and Calibrated Approach for Uncertainty-Aware Remaining Time Prediction".
+This is the supplementary githob repository of the paper: "A Simple and Calibrated Approach for Uncertainty-Aware Remaining Time Prediction", submitted to BPM 2025.

 ## Installation